Over 30% of men aged 50 and over require treatment for an enlarged prostate and for some of them that means surgery.

 In cases of surgery, the most commonly performed procedure is a transurethral resection of the prostate (TURP).
 Very large prostates are not effectively treated with TURP, so an open surgery is usually performed to completely or partially remove the enlarged prostate.
 These are not the only options, however.
 Mayfair Diagnostics radiologists have been successfully performing prostate artery embolization (PAE) procedures as an alternative to surgery in Calgary hospitals since 2012.

-First performed in 2009 by Professor Pisco in Portugal, this new procedure shrinks an enlarged prostate by non-surgically blocking the arteries that feed the gland.
+First performed in 2009 by Professor Pisco in Portugal, this procedure shrinks an enlarged prostate by non-surgically blocking the arteries that feed the gland.
 An interventional radiologist, rather than a surgeon, performs the procedure through a pinhole in the groin.

 The interventional radiologist will use X-ray guidance to painlessly move a small plastic tube through a tiny hole in the skin around the blood vessels of the body into the small arteries which are feeding the prostate.
 A special X-ray dye is injected down the catheter to identify the prostate blood supply.
 After navigating the tube, small metal coils or glue-like liquids can be injected through the tube into these small arteries to block them and starve the prostate of its blood supply.